Onion-L/onionl-ui/.github/ISSUE_TEMPLATE/new-component.md

 ---
-name: Feature request
+name: New Component
-about: Suggest an idea for this project
+about: Describe the component you want to build
 title: "[Component]"
-labels: enhancement
+labels: new component
 assignees: Onion-L

 ---